FatConan/headwillcollapse/pages/blog/phantasy-star-online-two.md

 Anyway, graphical gripes aside, PSO 2 is a really fun experience that I love not just for the nostalgic twitches it triggers in my brain, but also in and of itself as a game.

-Plus, my robot avater has a very good hat.
+Plus, my robot avatar has a very good hat.

 ![Fatconan, the behatted purple robot][pso2]